Ai Shinozaki: Career

 In July 2006, when Shinozaki was in her third year of middle school, she debuted as a leading idol at Chu → Boh, a gravure magazine specializing in female junior idols in middle school aimed towards male readers, published by Haewangsa.
 In 2007, she moved to Koh → Boh, a gravure magazine specializing in female junior idols in high school, a sister magazine of Chu → Boh.
-She debuted as an actress in October 2007, appearing in the drama "24 eyes" (TBS series).
+She debuted as an actress in October 2007, appearing in the drama "24 Eyes" (TBS series).

 She made her debut as a singer in 2008 with her cover of "M".
-In January of 2011, Shinozaki formed the idol group AeLL (Activity Eco Life with Love) with Shijou Haruna, Takana Kumi and Nishi Erika.
-They held their debut event at Tower Records Shinjuku, Tokyo on the April 29, 2011.
+In January 2011, Shinozaki formed the idol group AeLL (Activity Eco Life with Love) with Shijou Haruna, Takana Kumi, and Nishi Erika.
+They held their debut event at Tower Records Shinjuku, Tokyo on April 29, 2011.
 The group released six albums and two singles but decided to take an indefinite hiatus in 2014.
 In 2015, she made a comeback as a solo artist with the single 'A-G-A-I-N'.

-After releasing her photobook Kesshou in November of 2017, Shinozaki decided to take an indefinite hiatus with her gravure modelling career.
+After releasing her photobook Kesshou in November 2017, Shinozaki decided to take an indefinite hiatus with her gravure modelling career.
 This would last four years, ending with her return on the cover of the September 24 issue of Friday Magazine in 2021.